-C3.3 Separation of openings in different fire compartments
+C3.3 Separation of external walls and associated openings in different fire compartments

-To limit the spread of fire between fire compartments through openings in their external walls.
+To limit the spread of fire between fire compartments through external walls and the openings in them.

 Figure C3.3 illustrates the use of Table C3.3.